ayushpillai1028/uchicago-trading-competition/README.md

 2. **Detecting & Reacting to Large Orders**
    Large market hits often signal high confidence from informed bot traders.
 Our current approach simply cancels or widens spreads when a single order size exceeds our threshold.
 A more sophisticated improvement would be to treat any unusually large fill as a strong signal: immediately shift our fair‑value estimate closer to that trade price and re‑quote around this updated level.
 In practice, this means defining a “large‑order” threshold (e.g., 2× our typical lot size), then, upon detecting a fill above this threshold, applying a short‑lived price adjustment (for example, a weighted average between our previous fair value and the large fill price) before resuming normal quoting.

+## Case 2 Overview
+Case 2 tasked teams with allocating a portfolio across six stocks over a ten-year horizon, using ten years of historical intraday price data (30 ticks per day, 1300 days total).
+The goal was to maximize returns while minimizing return variance, evaluated on the Sharpe ratio over a six-month test period (130 days).
+Portfolio weights, rebalanced every tick, were constrained to [-1, 1], with performance measured on a test dataset following the training period.
+The environment was Python 3.10, limited to NumPy, pandas, scikit-learn, and SciPy.

+### Key Features
+- **Data**: Intraday prices for six stocks, 30 ticks/day, 5 years for training, 6 months for testing.
+- **Constraints**: Weights in [-1, 1], no fees or liquidity concerns.
+- **Scoring**: Annual Sharpe ratio on portfolio return series (risk-free rate ignored).
+- **Challenges**: Intraday volatility, non-stationary price dynamics, and the need for robust out-of-sample performance.

+## Our Approach (Case 2)
+Our strategy blended multiple signals to capture different market dynamics, adaptively weighted based on volatility regimes, with nonlinear amplification and volatility targeting to optimize risk-adjusted returns.

+### Signal Generation
+We implemented five normalized signals, each capturing a distinct aspect of asset behavior:
+1. **Sharpe Score**: Rolling mean return divided by volatility (window=4 ticks), normalized to emphasize risk-adjusted performance.
+2. **Momentum**: Average return over the last 3 ticks, normalized by volatility, to capture short-term trends.
+3. **Contrarian**: Negative z-scores of returns (mean-reversion signal), using a rolling window to detect overbought/oversold conditions.
+4. **Up-Down Volatility Asymmetry**: Difference between upside and downside volatility, to exploit asymmetric risk profiles.
+5. **Cross-Sectional Rank**: Ranked latest returns, normalized, to prioritize relative performance.

+### Signal Blending
+Signals were combined using adaptive weights based on the volatility regime:
+- **Low Volatility**: Weights [0.4, 0.3, 0.1, 0.1, 0.1] favored Sharpe and momentum for stability.
+- **High Volatility**: Weights [0.3, 0.4, 0.1, 0.1, 0.1] emphasized momentum to exploit trends.
+Regime was determined by comparing the current window’s volatility to the historical average.

+### Nonlinear Amplification
+To enhance extreme signals, we applied an adaptive exponent:
+- **Default**: 1.5 for aggressive allocation in stable markets.
+- **High Volatility**: 1.2 to soften amplification and reduce risk.
+The blended signal was transformed as `sign(signal) * |signal|^exponent`, then normalized to sum to 1.

+### Volatility Targeting
+To manage risk, we scaled weights to target a daily portfolio volatility of 1.5%, using the covariance matrix of returns.
+A cap on the scaler (1.5) prevented over-leveraging, ensuring weights remained within [-1, 1].

+### Implementation
+- **Class**: `Allocator` maintained running price paths and computed weights per tick.
+- **Fallback**: Equal weights (1/6) for the first 10 ticks to ensure stability during initialization.
+- **Epsilon**: Small constant (1e-8) to avoid division-by-zero errors.
+- **Evaluation**: The `grading` function simulated portfolio performance, computing capital growth and Sharpe ratio.

+## Strengths
+- **Multi-Signal Approach**: Combining momentum, contrarian, and risk-based signals captured diverse market dynamics, reducing reliance on any single predictor.
+- **Adaptive Weighting**: Volatility-based regime switching balanced stability and opportunism.
+- **Risk Management**: Volatility targeting and weight normalization ensured consistent risk exposure.
+- **Robustness**: Signals were normalized to handle varying scales, and the epsilon term prevented numerical instability.

+## Weaknesses
+- **Short Window Sensitivity**: The 4-tick window for signals was sensitive to noise, potentially missing longer-term trends.
+- **Static Signal Weights**: While adaptive, the predefined weights (e.g., 0.4, 0.3) were not optimized and could be misaligned for specific market conditions.
+- **Volatility Targeting Lag**: Using historical covariance may lag sudden market shifts, impacting risk control.
+- **Limited Testing**: Time constraints limited out-of-sample validation, risking overfitting to the training data.

+## Future Improvements
+### Dynamic Window Adjustment
+The fixed 4-tick window was a compromise for intraday responsiveness.
+A dynamic window, adjusted based on market volatility or asset-specific characteristics, could better balance noise and trend detection.
+For example, extending the window in low-volatility periods could capture more stable trends, while shortening it in high-volatility periods could improve responsiveness.

+### Optimized Signal Weights
+Instead of static weights, we could use a rolling optimization to determine signal contributions, maximizing historical Sharpe ratio on a held-out validation set.
+This would require careful regularization to avoid overfitting but could better adapt to changing market regimes.

+### Enhanced Volatility Modeling
+Incorporating real-time volatility estimates (e.g., GARCH models) could improve the accuracy of our covariance matrix, reducing lag in volatility targeting.
+This would be particularly effective for intraday price swings, a key challenge in Case 2.

+### Cross-Validation Framework
+To mitigate overfitting, we could implement k-fold cross-validation on the training data, splitting it into multiple train-test subsets.
+This would provide a more robust estimate of out-of-sample performance and guide hyperparameter tuning (e.g., window size, amplification exponent).

+## Conclusion
+Our Case 2 strategy leveraged a multi-signal framework with adaptive weighting and risk management to address the challenges of intraday portfolio optimization.
+While effective, it could be enhanced with dynamic windows, optimized weights, and better volatility modeling.
+These improvements would require rigorous out-of-sample testing to ensure generalizability, aligning with the competition’s emphasis on robust, practical solutions over complex methods.